msub2/aframe-vr-character-controller/README.md

         <a-controller id="controllerR" hand="right" turn-type="snap"></a-controller>
     </a-entity>

 By default, this will give you:

-- Teleportation with trigger on both hands
+- Teleportation with thumbstick forward on both hands
 - Smooth locomotion on the left thumbstick/trackpad with a speed of 2
 - Snap turning on the right thumbstick/trackpad with a default snap angle of 45 degrees.